bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

     z &= (z^{(1)}, \ldots, z^{(L)}) \tag{17}

 where :math:`L` is the number of coupling-squeeze-coupling blocks.
-At each iteration, the spatial resolution is reduced and the number of hidden layer channels in the :math:`s` and :math:`t` ResNet is doubled.
+At each iteration, the spatial resolution is reduced by half in each dimension and the number of hidden layer channels in the :math:`s` and :math:`t` ResNet is doubled.

 The factored out variables are concatenated out to generate the final latent variable output.
 This factoring helps propagate the gradient more easily throughout the network instead of having it go through many layers.
-The result is that each scale learns different levels of layers of features from local, fine-grained to global, coarse ones.
+The result is that each resolution scale learns a different granularity of features from local, fine-grained ones to global, coarse ones.
 I didn't do any experiments on this aspect but you can see some examples they did in Appendix D of [1].

 A final note in this subsection that wasn't obvious to me the first time I read the paper: the number of latent variables you use is *equal* to the input